Welcome to our Pre-Kindergarten Room!

 Shapes: square, rectangle, circle, triangle

 Time: Day and Night

-Money: Explore through games, songs, and pretend play
+Money: Explore through educational games, songs, and pretend play

 Explore science tools: magnets, prisms, magnifying glasses, etc.

 Experience the world through nature walks, gardening &

 Observe weather and plant life during each season